Shilpa0612/school-app-backend/API.md

 **Notes:**

 - Available for message sender only
-- Can only delete messages within 5 minutes of creation
+- Can delete any message you sent (regardless of approval status or time)

 **Response:**